Mashadim/Realtime-Recipe-App/README.md

   + Once ingredients fill up the list you can scroll down to see them all.

 * Persist the selections locally and regenerate the view on page refresh.
-  + As you filter which recipes you want to see and check/uncheck, this will persist until you refresh the page.
+  + Ingredients and the recipes checked persist on reload.